 Please make a selection for more information about the application process:

-Students who are interested in our summer programs must take one of our designated tests to establish eligibility for CTY 7th Grade and Above: Intensive Studies or CTY 7th Grade and Above: Academic Explorations.
+Students who are interested in our gifted and talented summer programs must take one of our designated tests to establish eligibility for CTY 7th Grade and Above: Intensive Studies or CTY 7th Grade and Above: Academic Explorations.
 They must take the SCAT test to establish eligibility for the Young Students Program for students in grades 2-6.

 We highly recommend that students who wish to attend our summer programs participate in CTY's Talent Search.
 By doing so, students increase their chances at being assigned to a course in our summer programs.